Hennxdtr/HennHub-UI-Library/README.md

-HennHub UI Library Documentation
+HennHub UI Library

-📦 HennHub is a custom UI library built for Roblox developers.
-It provides a modular and draggable interface system with tabs, buttons, and beautiful rounded designs — perfect for scripts and utilities.

----

-🚀 Getting Started
+This documentation is for the stable release of HennHub, a custom UI library made by Not Henn.

-1. Load the Library
+Booting the Library

-local HennHub = loadstring(game:HttpGet("https://raw.githubusercontent.com/Hennxdtr/HennHub-UI/main/HennHub"))()
+local HennHub = loadstring(game:HttpGet('https://raw.githubusercontent.com/Hennxdtr/HennHub-UI/main/HennHub'))()

-> Replace with your own GitHub raw link if needed.

----

-2. Create a Window
+Creating a Window

 local Window = HennHub:CreateWindow({
     Name = "HennHub",